Chart Color Schemes

 Windsor lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, the estimated population of the suburb of Windsor (Qld) is around 8,911 as of Feb 2026.
-This reflects an increase of 1,100 people since the 2021 Census, which reported a population of 7,811 people.
-The change is inferred from the resident population of 8,662 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 368 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3,094 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Windsor's growth of 14.1% since the 2021 census exceeded the national average (9.9%), along with the state, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 56.00000000000001% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, the estimated population of the suburb of Windsor (Qld) is around 8,779 as of May 2026.
+This reflects an increase of 968 people since the 2021 Census, which reported a population of 7,811 people.
+The change is inferred from the resident population of 8,772 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2025) and an additional 371 validated new addresses since the Census date.
+This level of population equates to a density ratio of 3,048 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Windsor's 12.4% growth since the 2021 census exceeded the national average (9.3%), along with the state, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 56.00000000000001% of overall population gains during recent periods, although all drivers including interstate migration and natural growth were positive factors.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
-Considering the projected demographic shifts, an above median population growth of Australian statistical areas is projected, with the suburb of Windsor (Qld) expected to grow by 2,069 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 20.5% over the 17 years.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+As we examine future population trends, an above median population growth of national statistical areas is projected, with the suburb of Windsor (Qld) expected to expand by 1,888 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 21.4% in total over the 16 years.

 Frequently Asked Questions - Population